We're developing new features to help your remote communication during this challenging timeFind out moreclose

 ii) Toggle header: you can switch this on and off to display a Microsoft excel logo at the top of your spreadsheet, or use a custom title to display.

-iii) Sheet title: type in a custom sheet title that will display when you toggle the header on.
+iii) Sheet title (optional): type in a custom sheet title that will display when you toggle the header on.
 If you leave this blank, a generic Microsoft Excel logo will appear in the header.
+For instance, if you typed "Office Metrics" then this will display as the title to replace the logo.
 Please note, the sheet title should contain no more than 25 characters.
 You will be alerted if you go over the maximum.

 How often will the app pull in updates from the spreadsheet?